 Unless they can demonstrate that an exception to the one-year rule applies, asylum seekers must submit an application for asylum within one year of their most recent arrival in the United States.
 In most cases, this occurs in one of two ways: positively, through an asylum officer from the USCIS, or defensively if the individual is the subject of removal proceedings.

 The Application for Asylum and Withholding of Removal, Form I-589, must be completed and submitted by an asylum seeker.
 The principal applicant may be eligible for derivative asylum status on behalf of the applicant’s spouse and children.

 Asylees, like refugees, are entitled to an indefinite stay in the United States until it is safe for them to return to their home country.
 The majority of refugees and asylum seekers are unable to return safely.

 An asylee is a person who successfully applies for asylum while they are already in the United States.
 A refugee is a person who applies for protection in another country (not their own because they fled) and is granted permission to enter the United States as a refugee.
-That is, in fact, their primary distinction’s methodical one.
+That is, their primary distinction is a methodical one.